mechtronica/mechtronica.net/rules/mech-building/planning.md

 type, it's important to choose the right one.

 #### Power Type and Weapon Range
-Mech play style varies quite a bit with Power Type.
+Mech play style varies quite a bit with power type.
 Mechanical mechs tend have short-range weaponry, while Electrical mechs tend to have the longest range.
 Steam-powered mechs have access to both short-range Blunt Force weapons and long-range artillery, so they're sort of a jack-of-all-trades.